Intervention/docs/image/v3/introduction/frameworks.md

 ### Integration

-Instead of installing the library directly, it is only necessary to require the bundle package `intervention/image-symfony`.
+Instead of installing the Intervention Image directly, it is only necessary to require the bundle package `intervention/image-symfony`.
 The corresponding dependencies are automatically installed as well